muffix/byImpf/README.md

 | Comirnaty Original/Omicron BA.1 (BioNTech/Pfizer)   | 009 |
 | Spikevax 0 (Zero)/O (Omicron) (Moderna)             | 010 |
 | Comirnaty Original/Omicron BA.4-5 (BioNTech/Pfizer) | 011 |

+#### Notifications

+The checker can send a notification to an [ntfy.sh](https://ntfy.sh) topic.
+Use the `--ntfy-topic` option to specify the topic name and subscribe to the notifications on your phone or on the web app.

 #### Checking until successful